IAmJonoBo/Prometheus/docs/developer-experience.md

   Marker evaluation honours extras and platform constraints, so Linux CI no longer reports Windows-only packages as missing wheels while still flagging genuine coverage gaps.
+  When rehearsing in restricted networks, export `PREFLIGHT_ALLOW_NETWORK_FAILURES=warn` to downgrade PyPI lookup failures to warnings; `--check` mode now applies this automatically so local dry runs in offline environments remain actionable without failing the workflow.
 - For fast local or CI rehearsals, call `scripts/deps-preflight.sh` which sweeps common directories first and then forwards all arguments to `scripts/manage-deps.sh` with `ALLOW_CHECK_CRUFT_CLEANUP` enabled by default.